Fast-Track Your Australian PR as Software Tester

 - Moreover, sponsorship or nomination in certain states or territories may be subject to specific requirements outlined in the Priority Skilled Lists.

-- Citizens of the UK, Canada, New Zealand, US, and Ireland may be exempt from taking the IELTS or OET exams to demonstrate English proficiency.
+- Citizens of the UK, Canada, New Zealand, the US, and Ireland may be exempt from taking the IELTS or OET exams to demonstrate English proficiency.
 However, for others, meeting the minimum level of English proficiency or the licensing/registration criteria is necessary.

 - It is crucial to thoroughly review the specific requirements for your chosen occupation and state/territory before applying for a skilled migration visa.